-- 46.1 The Directors may pass a resolution without a Directors' meeting being held if all the Directors entitled to vote on the resolution assent to a document containing a statement that they are in favour of the resolution set out in the document. - 46.2 A Director may signify assent to a document under clause 46.1 by signing the document or by notifying the Secretary of the assent of the Director by email.
-The resolution is passed when the last Director entitled to vote has assented to the document. - 46.3 For the purposes of clause 46.1, separate copies of a document may be used for signing by Directors if the wording of the resolution and statement is identical in each copy. - 46.4 Any document referred to in this clause may be in the form of a facsimile or electronic transmission or notification. - 46.5 The minutes of Directors' meetings must record that a resolution was passed in accordance with this clause. - 46.6 This clause applies to meetings and resolutions of Directors' committees as if all members of the committee were Directors.
+46.1 The Directors may pass a resolution without a Directors' meeting being held if all the Directors entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.
+The resolution is passed when the last Director entitled to vote signs.

+- 46.2 For the purposes of clause 46.1, separate copies of a document may be used for signing by Directors if the wording of the resolution and statement is identical in each copy. - 46.3 Any document referred to in this clause may be in the form of a facsimile or electronic transmission or notification. - 46.4 The minutes of Directors' meetings must record that a resolution was passed in accordance with this clause. - 46.5 This clause applies to meetings and resolutions of Directors' committees as if all members of the committee were Directors.